jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 University-Carbondale.
 Actually I am the IT Director for University Housing at SIU-C, with a functional title of Assistant Director-IT.
   The Housing IT office provides dedicated support for University Housing administrative offices, student computer labs, website design/development, and residence hall cable television.
-The services provided can be broken down into the following categories.
+The services provided can be broken down into the following categories:

 IT Management and Administration
 1. Assist senior management in strategic planning as it relates to technology needs, both in Housing administrative offices, students residences and common areas.